-A significant number of children living at The Children's Trust are Looked After (section 20 or 47 of Children Act 1989).
+There is an expectation that all residential children living at The Children's Trust are Looked After (in care to their local authority) under either Section 20 or 31 of The Children Act 1989.
 Statutory Reviews take place in accordance with the Looked After Children guidance.

-The review is chaired by an Independent Reviewing Officer, and involves the child, their parents/ carers, school and relevant professionals.
+The review is chaired by an Independent Reviewing Officer, and involves the child, their parents/carers, school and relevant professionals.
 They will review all aspects of the child's life to ensure their needs are being met appropriately.
 Residential staff attend the reviews with reports from health, house and education services.